mariodeflorio/AI-Lorenz/README.md

 ### Usage (Lorenz System example)

-1. Run the file 'RK_lorenz.m'.
-This MATLAB script generates data for the Lorenz system using the Runge-Kutta method and saves the results in a file named 'data_generated.mat' into the directory 'data'.
+1. Run the file 'RK_lorenz.m' for data generation.

+   This MATLAB script generates data for the Lorenz system using the Runge-Kutta method.
+The user can define the time domain, the step size 'h_step', governing parameters, and initial conditions.
+The script saves the results in a file named 'data_generated.mat' into the directory 'data'.
 The generated data includes solutions for the variables y1, y2, and y3, as well as the right-hand sides (RHS) of the Lorenz system.
-The user can define the time domain, the step size 'h_step', governing parameters, and initial conditions.

-2.
+2. Run the file 'bbxtfc_lorenz.m' for dynamics learning and RHS extraction.

+   This MATLAB script performs the X-TFC algorithm with domain decomposition for black-box learning of the Lorenz system.
+The data generated in step 1. is loaded, and the user can add noise to it by modifying the variable *noise_std*.
+Depending on the presence or absence of noise in the data, different values of collocation points per each sub-domain *N*, number of neurons *m*, and time step length *t_step* can be chosen.
+Follows the list of tunable parameters:
+      - *N*, number of collocation points per each sub-domain
+      - *m*, number of neurons
+      - *t_step*, length of sub-domains
+      - *LB*, Lower boundary for weight and bias samplings
+      - *UB*, Upper boundary for weight and bias samplings
+      - *IterMax*, maximum number of iterations of the least-squares algorithm
+      - *IterTol*, tolerance of the least-squares algorithm
+      - *type_act*, select the activation function to use.
+   If the data is noisy, the learned dynamics and RHS can be present outliers.
+Smooth them with a Savitzky–Golay filter and tune the following parameters for the :
+      - *window_size*, Frame length, specified as a positive odd integer
+      - *polynomial_order*, Polynomial order, specified as a positive integer (must be smaller than window_size).

+   The script prints the mean absolute errors for learned dynamics and RHS, and the variables are saved in 'pysr_data.csv' (to be used in step 3.) and in 'bbxtfc_data.mat' (to be used in step 4.).

+3. Run the file 'pysr_lorenz.py' for symbolic regression.

+   This Python script performs symbolic regression with PySR algorithm to distill the mathematical expressions that best fit the provided input data.
+The learned dynamics and RHS from step 2. are loaded, and the user can modify (for each state variable of the system), the following parameters:
+      - *population*, Number of populations running
+      - *niterations*, Number of iterations of the algorithm to run.
+The best equations are printed and migrate between populations at the end of each iteration
+      - *binary_operators*, List of strings for binary operators used in the search
+      - *unary_operators*, Operators which only take a single scalar as input.
+For example, "cos" or "exp".

+   The script will print the best candidate mathematical expressions that are used to build the discovered dynamical systemm.